Things to Do at Funicular Railway To Brunate

 Things to Do Nearby

-Magnificent Gothic and Renaissance cathedral in Como's historic center, just a 5-minute walk from the funicular station
+An impressive Gothic and Renaissance cathedral right in Como's historic center, just a few minutes' walk from the funicular station.